-Having explored and experimented with a huge variety of art and crafts over many years - from calligraphy to decoupage to portraiture to painting, and just about everything in between - I have found that my passion is creating simple stylish contemporary paintings using all types of media, as well as specialising in making hand-decorated masks.
+Having explored and experimented with a huge variety of art and crafts over many years - from calligraphy to decoupage to portraiture to painting, and just about everything in between - I found that my passion was creating simple stylish contemporary paintings using all types of media, as well as specialising in making hand-decorated masks.
 I am self-taught and am always trying innovative techniques, networking with other artists, learning through research and experimentation ...

 I spent my 20s (the 1980s) living in London and travelling extensively throughout Europe, and indeed the world.
 I had the most incredible time and integrated a myriad of personal and professional experiences that have helped enhance my creative side.
 During this time I worked for the International Planned Parenthood Foundation Europe Region, the umbrella organisation to which family planning associations worldwide belong.
 Cutting edge work in a wide variety of fields,which inspired me to continue working with various charitable organisations when I returned to New Zealand.